CalebK33/PyRend/docs/index.rst

 PyRend is only supported for Windows 10 and 11 operating systems.
 Attemping to run PyRend scripts on MacOS, Linux or an older version of Windows may have unexpected results.

+NOTE: PyRend is NOT a malware module.
+It was not intended for malicious use and I do not support/endorse the creation and distribution of malicious software creates using it.

 Getting Started
 ===============